93rd Evacuation Hospital (United States)

 The 93rd Evacuation Hospital was a make-over of the 61st Surgical Hospital and operated through World War II, Vietnam, and the Gulf War.

-Service in World War II
+World War II

 The 61st Surgical Hospital was a 100-bed field hospital.
 It was converted in 1942 to a 400-bed semi-mobile evacuation hospital with a staff of 40 doctors, 43 nurses, and 6 administrative officers and organized as the 93rd Evacuation Hospital (Motorized).